mascomen4/parallel_programming_open_source/README.md

 ### Usage:

 IMPORTANT: *lab01* directory is out of date.
 Please, use *lab01_new* for the first lab

-NOTE: First line of each file consists of something like "!
+Note: First line of each file consists of something like "!
 Created by ivan on 10.09.2021.".
 Please, do remember to remove that line if you want to test the project on your own.

 - ``` git clone git@github.com:mascomen4/parallel_programming_open_source.git ```